medric49/facial_recognition/README.md

 # Facial Recognition
-This is a program created to train a model in the recognition of some people on an image.
-This model will be trained from  photos of these people, and after will able to recognize any of these people on any image.
+This is a program created to train a model to the recognition of some people on an image.
+This model will be trained from  photos of these people, and after it will be able to recognize any of these people on any image.
+This program use **Pytorch library** to create his neural network and **CV2 library** for image processing.

 ## How do we train the model ?
 First of all, we should add images of these people in the folder **images/train**.
 Each group of photos of each person must be placed in a folder named by this person's name.